mingster/riben.life/web/doc/NOTIFICATION/TECHNICAL-DESIGN-NOTIFICATION.md

 - Supports both plain text and HTML email
 - Tracks send attempts for retry logic
-- Links to StoreNotification and MessageTemplate for traceability
+- Links to MessageQueue and MessageTemplate for traceability
 - Priority field for urgent emails

 #### 2.2.3 MessageTemplate and MessageTemplateLocalized Models